Escrito por: Simon Difford

 OK, now we know what style of drink we want to create, next step is a few technical tweaks we need to make and a couple purchases.
 First thing to get is a Cornelius keg or soda keg.
 I strongly suggest buying new over refurbished.
 I started my trial and error with a group of refurbished kegs and it just wasted my time, if there is a leak it will throw everything off (possibly wasting time and money) so buy a new keg.
 You can find these at home brew supply stores.

 Another way to control spoilage is to use a smaller keg, it might not be a bad idea to start with a small one or purchase one to test certain drinks out.
 I also prefer ball locks to pin locks for the connection.
-If your are familiar enough with draught systems and want to DIY then next would be to switch your connector to the two ball lock connections to fit your Cornelius keg, an air-in and an air-out or dispense.
+If you are familiar enough with draught systems and want to DIY then next would be to switch your connector to the two ball lock connections to fit your Cornelius keg, an air-in and an air-out or dispense.
 Otherwise, just contact your draught system provider and they can do this for you in about ten minutes.
 Now you can hook up your new keg and serve almost anything you want.

 Before you get too excited, I will explain the next step to ensure your product is going to successful.
 Dilution and homogenization are the keys to making flawless draught cocktails.
 If you want to serve a simple spirit forward cocktail then this is a breeze, simply measure how much your volume increases after stirring to your desired dilution and then calculate proportionately to make a batch that fits your keg.
-This same theory works for punch style drinks, just measure the increased dilution after shaking, if you are the uber technical type, you can weigh these factors for a more accurate result.
+This same theory works for punch style drinks, just measure the increased dilution after shaking, if you are the uber-technical type, you can weigh these factors for a more accurate result.
 Filtered water works best for a consistent product.
 If you are using syrup or juices you want to make sure the cocktail is homogenized as well as possible.
-For the Pimm's on draught I take my house-made ginger syrup and fresh pressed cucumber juice combined and run them through a fine strainer to remove large particles and then through a fine gauge super bag or a nut milk bag.
+For the Pimm's on draught, I take my house-made ginger syrup and fresh pressed cucumber juice combined and run them through a fine strainer to remove large particles and then through a fine gauge super bag or a nut milk bag.
 This will help the cocktail to incorporate better and keep particles from clogging lines.
 When your batch is diluted and homogenized you are ready to fill your keg and serve.
 Connect your "air in" connection to fill the keg with gas.
 Once you hear gas start to enter the keg you should see the seal of your keg push up.
 An essential step is to flush out any oxygen remaining in the keg.
 To achieve this pull the valve up a few times to release pressure and allow the gas to flush out oxygen.
 Now connect your "air out" or dispense line to the keg and you are ready to rock.
 Depending on how long your lines are, set the regulator at around 6 PSI to dispense, results may vary and adjust as needed.

 For those of you interested in carbonating a cocktail there is one more step.
 Everything I have stated above still applies.
 There are two ways you can carbonate.
 Either on the line you intend to dispense with or by installing a "charging station" in your walk-in.
 With either approach you will have to connect the gas to your "air in" with the regulator turned up to around 60 psi.
 Then pass the gas through just as before to remove oxygen.
 There are several theories as to how the gas is infused into the contents of the keg.
 I charge at 60psi for 48 hours and everything must be kept as cold as possible.
 Using carbonated water to dilute will help tremendously.
 If you want to shake the keg or turn it upside down some say this helps increase carbonation results.
 One thing I do know is that cold temperatures play the largest role and in my experience 40% water, or carbonated water in the batch is the sweet spot.
-Lower alcohol by volume cocktails have a better potential for a good carbonation, as alcohol is what resists the CO2.
+Lower alcohol by volume cocktails have a better potential for good carbonation, as alcohol is what resists the CO2.